gve-sw/gve_devnet_vedge_upgrade_scheduler/README.md

 You can deploy this prototype in a lab environment, dCloud instance, or on your own deployment.
 You would then need to either input your details through the web GUI or edit a config file below.

-#### Umbrella details:
+#### vManage details:
-You need to have your _VMANAGE IP Address, USERNAME, and PASSWORD_.
+You need to have your _VMANAGE IP Address, USERNAME, and PASSWORD_ /

-Fill in the details of your SD-WAN deployment in the [DETAILS.py](viptela-upgrade/DETAILS.py) file
+Fill in the details of your SD-WAN deployment in the [DETAILS.py](viptela-upgrade/DETAILS.py) file or enter them while logging in.
 ```python
 HOST = ''
 USERNAME = ''